Towards Semantically Enriched Embeddings for Knowledge Graph Completion: Towards Capturing Semantics in Knowledge Graph Embeddings

-Even though the previously discussed approaches use some of the schematic information, such as the types of entities and the type hierarchy, they still ignore much of the concept level knowledge, i.e., TBox information in terms of description logic axioms.
-Table~\ref{tab:semantic_embeddings} presents an overview of approaches that do take TBox information into account, and their expressivity in regards to the constructs and axioms of logic languages discussed in Section~\ref{sec:preliminaries}.
+Even though the previously discussed approaches use some of the schematic information, such as the types of entities and the type hierarchy, they still ignore much of the concept level knowledge captured in ontologies, i.e., TBox information in terms of description logic axioms.
+As reported by Chen et al.~\cite{ChenHJHAH21}, KGE that interpret TBox triples as ABox triples (i.e., ignoring their semantics) do not achieve high performance in reasoning tasks such as membership and subsumption prediction.
+Therefore, in this section, we analyse the KGEs that do take TBox information into account, and their expressivity in regards to the constructs and axioms of logic languages discussed in Section~\ref{sec:preliminaries}.
+Table~\ref{tab:semantic_embeddings} presents an overview of these approaches.